You might expect churches and religious schools, of all places, to remain safe from the government’s meddling hands.

 Thankfully, in response to an ADF lawsuit, state officials reversed course and admitted that the First Amendment protects a church’s freedom to operate consistently with its faith even when it hosts community outreach events.

 But situations like this will multiply if the “Equality Act” is imposed on the whole country.

 Demanding Christian schools act against their beliefs

 In South Euclid, Ohio, city officials passed a city ordinance that adds sexual orientation, gender identity, and gender expression as protected classes under the law.

 This deeply concerned The Lyceum, a classical, Catholic school, so it spoke out against the ordinance from the very beginning.
 Still, the city voted to pass it.

 The Lyceum operates according to the teachings of the Catholic Church, including its beliefs on human sexuality and marriage – and it asks its employees to do the same.
-It also asks its students and their parents to abide by the teachings of the Catholic Church while the student attends The Lyceum, regardless of whether they are Catholic.
+It also asks its students to abide by the school’s faith-based conduct policies while the student attends The Lyceum.

-The Lyceum was concerned that the law could force it to employ people whose actions conflict with the school’s beliefs.
+The Lyceum was concerned that the ordinance could force it to employ people whose actions conflict with the school’s beliefs, and might force the school to abandon its faith-based standards for student conduct.
 The Lyceum reached out to the city multiple times to find out if it would face substantial fines and even jail time for its administration if it operates according to its religious beliefs.
 But the city refused to say.